-Following a person's death, their family and associates all come to their wake and await the reading of their will, and any potential inheritance.
+Following a person's death, their family and associates all come to their wake and await the reading of their will and any potential inheritance.

-As it turns out, the dead has used their will to deliver one final "The Reason You Suck" Speech to one, or all, of them and ensure that any inheritance directed towards them in the will will make their lives as miserable as possible (often by invoking that it is On One Condition or by leaving them out entirely).
+As it turns out, the dead has used their will to deliver one final "The Reason You Suck" Speech to one, or all, of them and ensure that any inheritance directed towards them will make their lives as miserable as possible (often by invoking that it is On One Condition or by leaving them out entirely).
 Common in Black Comedy media, where the dead in question (almost always a curmudgeonly, elderly Jerkass) will no doubt use their will to get the last laugh on their Sitcom Arch-Nemesis or gold digging relatives in death.

 May result from the relatives being Inadequate Inheritors in the eyes of the deceased, almost always combined with Silly Will when Played for Laughs.
 Compare Dying Declaration of Hate, which is done as the person is dying rather than being prepared while "of sound mind".